 Priest Gaudentius Rossi (19th century): According to St. Malachy, then, only ten, or at most eleven, popes remain to be in future more or less legitimately elected.
 We say more or less legitimately elected, because out of those future popes it is to be feared that one or two will be unlawfully elected as anti-popes.(Rossi, Gaudentius.
 The Christian Trumpet: Or, Previsions and Predictions about Impending General Calamities, the Universal Triumph of the Church, the Coming of the Anti-Christ, the Last Judgment, and the End of the World; Divided Into Three Parts, 4th edition.
 Patrick Donahoe, 1875.
 Original from Oxford University.
 Digitized Sep 1, 2006, p.
 203)

 There have not been any recognized “antipopes” since Felix V’s time in 1439-1449.
-Thus, if Priest Rossi’s understanding on those points is correct, it would seem then that the last pope on Malachy’s list would be an anti-pope as there are no others left on the Malachy list.
+Thus, if Priest Rossi’s understanding on those points is correct, it would seem then that Francis and/or the last pope on Malachy’s list would be an anti-pope as there are no others left on the Malachy list.

 The most famous name on the Malachy list is probably the last one.
 Commonly referred to in English as "Peter the Roman."
 Some have also called him Peter II.